interlay/interbtc-spec/btcrelay-spec/docs/source/intro/bitcoin.rst

 Bitcoin Data Model
 ==================

 This is a high-level overview of Bitcoin's data model.
 For the full details, refer to https://bitcoin.org/en/developer-reference.
+While the serialized versions of these structs are used in the bridge's API, they are parsed by the chain into a more convenient internal representation.
+See :ref:`data-model`.

+.. _bitcoinBlockHeader:

 Block Headers
 ~~~~~~~~~~~~~
-The `80 bytes block header hash <https://bitcoin.org/en/developer-reference#block-headers>`_ encodes the following information:
+The `80 bytes block header <https://en.bitcoin.it/wiki/Protocol_documentation#Block_Headers>`_ encodes the following information:

 .. tabularcolumns:: |l|l|l|L|